-- Legally, you must give your landlord a “20-day written Move out notice“ prior to the 10th of any given month in which you plan to move out, per RCW Landlord Tenant Law.
+- Legally, you must give your landlord a “20-day written Move out notice“ prior to the 10th of any given month in which you plan to move out, per RCW Landlord-Tenant Law.
 This is so your landlord will have enough time to close the file, notify the owner, schedule a time and day for a move-out inspection and arrange for tenant deposit settlement.

 *Note: Tenants who give the landlord a move out notice after the 10th of a month in which they plan to move out, will be obligated to pay rent again for the following month, by law.
 This will be enforced.

 - Deposits are NOT allowed by Law to be used for payment of rent under any circumstances and would be against the Washington State RCW law codes.
-Deposits are kept in a tenant trust account, and are only used to cover minor damages caused by tenants, or losses due to lack of proper cleaning first and then may be used as liquidated damages.
+Deposits are kept in a tenant trust account and are only used to cover minor damages caused by tenants, or losses due to lack of proper cleaning first and then may be used as liquidated damages.
 Deposits are refundable.
 Fees are non-refundable in all cases.

 - A move-in/out checklist form is provided prior to any lease being signed, it is a VERY important part of the lease package and tenants are advised to keep this form in a safe place at all times.
 Tenants are required to leave their rental in the same clean condition as they received it.
-The Move in/out Form is filled out by the tenant and tells the condition of the rental upon move in, so as to compare with move out.
+The Move in/out Form is filled out by the tenant and tells the condition of the rental upon move in, so as to compare with the move-out.

 - DO NOT MOVE IN IF YOUR RENTAL IS NOT CLEAN AND READY TO MOVE INTO.
 Please see our clean up on move out link to see what we expect when a rental is vacated.
-If these items are not clean, then we must hire a company to do this for us and your deposit will be effected or lost.
+If these items are not clean, then we must hire a company to do this for us and your deposit will be affected or lost.

-- If repairs are needed due to tenant neglect or misuse, then tenant is expected to effect these repairs or these costs will be deducted from the tenant deposit.
+- If repairs are needed due to tenant neglect or misuse, then the tenant is expected to affect these repairs or these costs will be deducted from the tenant deposit.
 All maintenance or repair costs which are not covered by the tenant deposit will be billed to them for immediate payment.

-- Fortunately many tenants leave their rental clean and we are pleased to return their deposit. 🙂
+- Fortunately, many tenants leave their rental clean and we are pleased to return their deposit. 🙂

 - For those who do not leave their rental clean, or leave it damaged beyond what the deposit will cover, we are forced to ask the property owner for the funds needed to restore the property to a “Rent Ready” condition.
 Our policy is to seek legal advice and sue the tenant in a court of law for recovery of these costs.
 If we cannot collect from a past tenant then we turn their file over to a Collection Agency, whose sole purpose in life is to collect that debt through whatever means is legal, including calling the debtors family, friends, co-workers and employer …plus garnishment of any wages, attachment of bank accounts and tax refunds now and in the future.
 These things can stay on a persons credit report for up to 10-years.

 *IT IS BETTER TO BE KIND BY RETURNING A RENTAL IN THE CONDITION IT WAS RECEIVED.
-We have past tenants who came in to pay off an old past due account years after a move out, because it showed up on their credit and was used to deny them a purchase.
+We have past tenants who came in to pay off an old past due account years after a move-out because it showed up on their credit and was used to deny them a purchase.

 DUTIES OF A TENANT by Law.